 The Cedars

 The façade and interiors are described as the most intact example of domestic Federation Arts and Crafts style in Australia.
-Each generation of the Heysen family has carefully ensured that the house and its furnishings have changed little since the 1920s.
+Each generation of the Heysen family has carefully ensured that the house and its furnishings have changed little since the 1920s, with original furniture, personal items, and an extraordinary collection of artworks.

 Our People